 If you don’t take credit, your score doesn’t change, score rarely change within a month unless you take more loan within that month.

-It take years to build a good credit score.
+It takes years to build a good credit score.
 5 years of on time payment record can be erased by just one month of failed payment on your loan.

-Though no one knows the exact formula behind score calculation, but paying minimum due on a credit card raises score by 1 , where as, paying full amount on credit card raises score by 2, though this is not verified and not official.
+Though no one knows the exact formula behind score calculation but paying minimum due on a credit card raises the score by 1, where as, paying the full amount on credit card raises the score by 2, though this is not verified and not official.

 Now when I look back to these old notes, I don’t find anything that has changed, do you?